jundalisay/superb/content/en/research/einstein/relativity/section-29.md

 <!-- We interpret this behaviour as the behaviour of measuring-rods, clocks and material points under the influence of the gravitational field G. -->

-With this, we introduce a hypothesis=  the influence of the gravitational field on measuring-rods, clocks and freely-moving material points continues to take place according to the same laws, even when the prevailing gravitational field is not derivable from the Galileian special case, **simply by means of a transformation of co-ordinates**.
+With this, we introduce a hypothesis: the influence of the gravitational field on measuring-rods, clocks and freely-moving material points continues to take place according to the same laws, even when the prevailing gravitational field is not derivable from the Galileian special case, **simply by means of a transformation of co-ordinates**.

 The next step is to investigate the space-time behaviour of the gravitational field `G`, which was derived from the Galileian special case simply by the transformation of the co-ordinates.
 - This behaviour is formulated in a law, which is always valid, no matter how the reference-body (mollusk) used in the description may be chosen.